pepopowitz/do-scary-things/slides/src/08-perspective.md

 Trail: Perspective

-> I have not failed.
-I've just found 10,000 ways that won't work.

-Thomas Edison

-Notes:

-I feel like this is the typical quote for embracing failure

----

-Trail: Perspective

 > If you ain't falling, you ain't learning.

 Chris Turner

 Notes:

-This is one that I like better

-From a former coworker.
+A quote from a former coworker.

-In regards to snowboarding but so much more.
+In regards to snowboarding

+but so much more.

 ---